2DGD-F0TH/2DGD_F0TH/chapters/005_Assets/001_Making_Assets/003_Sounds_Music.md

 Probably Sega's most famous console: the Genesis/MegaDrive is a bit of a weird beast when it comes to sound.
 You'll see why.

 Mainly the console uses a Yamaha YM2612 chip for sound, which offers 6 programmable FM channels + 1 DAC (digital to analog converter) that can play small samples.
-The sound chip is technically stereo, but the feature is underused due to the fact that in the original console stereo sound could be heard only through the headphone jack.
+The sound chip is technically stereo, but the feature is underused due to the fact that, in the original console, stereo sound could be heard only through the headphone jack.

 In addition, mostly for Master System compatibility, the console features a TI-SN76489 chip equivalent (integrated into its VDP), adding 3 square wave channels and a noise channel.